jzeiselmusic/HikerApp/README.md

 - Supports deep linking for Strava account verification.

 ## Requirements
+- Internet connection for Strava API authentication and data retrieval.
 - Strava app installed on your device for deep linking (optional).
-- Internet connection for Strava API authentication and data retrieval.
-- Application has only been tested on a Pixel 6a phone.

 ## Setup Instructions